 You can break away.
 You can separate.
-You can love Israel – the people, the nation, the land, and the God of Israel – and hate the State.
+You can love Israel – the people, the nation, the land, and the God of Israel – and hate the draft.
 Once I achieved that break, I became a happier person.

 If you don’t think you’re doing anything useful, just leave.
 Don’t go back.
 If you are fighting and you don’t believe what you’re doing is helpful or morally acceptable, don’t risk your life.
 Leave.
 Don’t go back.
 Take the prison sentence and move on.

-And if you’ve already been destroyed by Tzahal, or you have a loved one who was drafted who has already committed suicide, the only thing I can say to you is that Moshe Rabeinu placed the broken tablets in the same Aron (ark) as the full, unbroken set of tablets.
+And if you’ve already been destroyed by the draft, or you have a loved one who was drafted who has already committed suicide, the only thing I can say to you is that Moshe Rabeinu placed the broken tablets in the same Aron (ark) as the full, unbroken set of tablets.
 You may be broken, but you’re still with us, והמקום ינחם אתכם בתוך שאר אבילי ציון וירושלים.

 Yidlach Shirai…Ad Mussai!